'Gi Joes are not real American Heroes, 'Forgotten Heroes' are!!!'

 |

-"Forgotten Heroes", is a film with a thought provoking
+"Forgotten Heroes", is a film with a thought provoking title

-is why so many of them who have reportedly found it refreshing in that it goes against
+why so many of them who have reportedly found it refreshing in that it goes against

 the grain of other more celebrated films of the past decade.
 "Forgotten Heroes"